night-thinker-abhi/Abhi-thecoder/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-Myself Abhishek Das, A CSE Undergraduate and Motivated Web Developer with internship experiences in various companies and certifications in Programming, Hackathons seeking to develop extensive experience working with new technologies.
+Myself Abhishek Das, A CSE Undergraduate and Motivated SDE-1 with 2 years of work experience in IT sector and internships in various companies and certifications in Programming, Hackathons seeking to develop extensive experience working with new technologies.

  📫 Discuss a project?
 My Inbox is open for all: